wildfly-extras/fuse-patch/docs/UserGuide.md

  --update VAL             : Update the server for the given patch name
  ```

-The standalone distribution already contains the fuse-patch wildfly package.
+The standalone distribution already contains the fuse-patch wildfly patch.

 ```
 $ bin/fusepatch.sh --query-repository
 fuse-patch-distro-wildfly-1.5.0
 ```

-### Installing a Package
+### Installing a Patch

 Lets assume we work with WildFly and want to use fusepatch with WildFly.